Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 ## Prerequisites

-Before using this feature, create an account in one of the Knowledge AI Providers:
+Before using this feature, create an account in one of the LLM Providers:

 - [OpenAI](https://platform.openai.com/).
 You need to have a paid account or be a member of an organization that provides you access.
 Open your OpenAI user profile, copy the existing API Key, or create a new one and copy it.
 - [Microsoft Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service).
 You need to have a paid account or be a member of an organization that provides you access.
 Ask your Azure Administrator to provide API Key, resource name, and deployment model name.